 Right at the entrance to the hot springs I had seen a sign that said ‘hot springs, boil egg’ and thought ‘oh, maybe they sell eggs as their foodie thing, that’s why so many people were eating them.’
 I was half right – they do sell eggs, in pretty baskets three for 20 baht.
 But they aren’t boiled eggs – yet.

 These eggs are raw.
-However at the end of the Springs is a geyser and a few tubs of scalding hot water.
+However, at the end of the Springs is a geyser and a few tubs of scalding hot water.
 Inside these were basket after basket of eggs.
-You buy the eggs, then pop the whole basked in the water to boil.
+You buy the eggs, then pop the whole basket in the water to boil.
 There’s even a handy sign telling you how long it’ll take for your preferred softness.
 Brilliant.

 Sadly I actually hate boiled eggs – the idea of eating one not mashed up in mayonnaise makes me want to gag, so I didn’t actually partake in the cooking myself but judging by the number of people boiling and eating they seem to come out pretty well.

-Overall the hot springs of Chiang Mai didn’t turn out to be the most glamorous hot springs I’ve been to and so, I wouldn’t trek there if you’re expecting a long relaxing soak, but for the money, the egg-related surprise and experience it was definitely worth the entrance fee.
+Overall the Chiang Mai hot springs didn’t turn out to be the most glamorous hot springs I’ve been to and so, I wouldn’t trek there if you’re expecting a long relaxing soak in uber spa-like surroundings, but for the money, the egg-related surprise and experience it was definitely worth the entrance fee.

 We did, however, go in December and so it wasn’t super hot outside – I have read reviews of people saying that in the height of summer, the combination of external heat and the heat from the steaming water – some of the pools are over 100C – it can get a bit uncomfortable.